openstack/magnum/doc/source/admin/troubleshooting-guide.rst

 ---------------

 When deploying a COE, Flannel is available as a network driver for certain COE type.
-Magnum currently supports Flannel for a Kubernetes or Swarm cluster.
+Magnum currently supports Flannel for a Kubernetes cluster.

 Flannel provides a flat network space for the containers in the cluster: they are allocated IP in this network space and they will have connectivity